 “I use my body as a tool to paint and perform…”

-Her current practice involves using her body as a “living paintbrush” to paint or print onto various surfaces.
+Adelaide Damoah’s current practice involves using her body as a “living paintbrush” to paint or print onto various surfaces.
 The artist works with photographs and text later in the creation of the work.
-Damoah’s new direction was inspired by a desire to subvert Yves Klein’s “Anthropemetrie’s” series.
-She engages in live performances of the first part of her creative process- body printing and writing.
+Damoah was initially inspired by a desire to subvert Yves Klein’s “Anthropemetrie’s” series and engages in live performances of the first part of her creative process- body printing and writing.

 Adelaide Damoah interviews visual artists for her Youtube channel.
 The videos form a series called Art Discussion.
 First started in 2011 as blog interviews, the series seeks to discover how artists overcome their biggest challenges, achieve their biggest successes and aims to give advice to artists at the start of their careers.